dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/the-basics.md

 ## UMD

-In case You don't have a compiling/build process, You can use the UMD packed version of the `dnb-ui-lib`.
+In case you don't have a compiling/build process, You can use the UMD packed version of the `dnb-ui-lib`.
 Take a look here how to use it `REPOSITORY/packages/examples/example-html` (src/umd).
-But this will not optimize Your code for the best user experience.
+But this will not optimize your code for the best user experience.
 So, to use UMD is **not recommended**.

 ```html
 <html>